p-iacone88/Regex-Tutorial/gist-template.md

 /^
 ```

-To start, this regex uses the `^` anchor to represent the start of the string and the `$` anchor to assert the end.
-This will ensure the entire string is matched.
+To start, this regular expression uses the `^` anchor to denote the start of the string, while the `$` anchor asserts the end.
+This beginning and end combination will ensure the entirety of the string will be matched.

 ### Quantifiers